 Fleet owners claiming early credit for retirement or replacement of any vehicles under section 2449.1(b)(14) or 2449.1(b)(16) must report information on each and every vehicle within the fleet between March 1, 2006, and March 1, 2010, as required under sections 2449(g)(1)(B)1. through 2449(g)(1)(B)5. and sections 2449(g)(1)(C)1. through 2449(g)(1)(C)6. as well as the date of any purchase and/or retirement between March 1, 2006 and March 1, 2010.

-Equipment Purchased, Repowered, Retrofitted, or Otherwise Funded or Partially Funded Using Public Funds – For owners of equipment or vehicles that were purchased, repowered or retrofitted using public funds and where funding program guidelines include criteria that limit funded projects from receiving regulatory benefit or credit, in addition to the information provided in sections 2449(g)(1)(A) through (D), the fleet owner must provide the following information for each vehicle:
+Equipment Purchased, Repowered, Retrofitted, or Otherwise Funded or Partially Funded Using Public Incentive Funds – For owners of equipment or vehicles that were purchased, repowered or retrofitted using public incentive funds, and where funding program guidelines or contracts include criteria that limit funded projects from receiving regulatory benefit or credit, in addition to the information provided in sections 2449(g)(1)(A) through (D), the fleet owner must provide the following information for each vehicle:

-Date the public funding contract began;
+Date the public incentive funding contract term began;

-Date the public funding contract ends;
+Date the public incentive funding contract term ends;

 Program providing the funding; and